lcmd65/nohcel/README.md

-<h4> Documentation </h4>
+<h2> Documentation </h2>

 <span style="font-size: 24px;">Policies Reference for Nohcel project </span>

-  <small> - At VinBigData, we take your privacy seriously and it matters to us that you acknowledge the reasons we’re collecting and using information </small>
+   - At VinBigData, we take your privacy seriously and it matters to us that you acknowledge the reasons we’re collecting and using information.
+   -
-  <small> - By using or accessing our Products and Services in any manner, you confirm that you accept the practices and policies stated in this Privacy Policy. </small>
+  - By using or accessing our Products and Services in any manner, you confirm that you accept the practices and policies stated in this Privacy Policy.

-<h6> Requirement </h6>
+<h3> Requirement </h3>
     requirement.txt

-<h6> Application </h6>
+<h3> Application </h3>

 - Login